Road Map to Photo-Embedded Literature

 About translations.
 This bibliography is primarily focused on books in English.
 I always try to indicate when a book has been translated and what the original language was, but after putting an English translation into this bibliography I haven’t always added the original publication in the foreign language.
 However, a book does not have to be translated into English to be added to the bibliography; there are numerous foreign titles listed that have not been translated into English as of the time they were entered.

 The origin of this project.
 In the late 1990s I became an obsessive collector of the books of W.G.
 Sebald, whose works of prose fiction contain an odd array of photographs—snapshots, postcards, ID photos, documentary images, and more.
 I found the addition of these images added something electric to the text.
 It was as if they literally added a new dimension to the way in which the book must be read.
 As a result of Sebald’s success, I began to see more authors from around the globe adding photographs to their novels and poems.
 This made me want to understand the history of how photographs had been previously used in works of fiction and poetry.
 So, shortly after Sebald’s death in 2001, I began researching and collecting works of fiction and poetry in which the author had included photographs as part of the text.
-I was surprised to find that some rather well-known writers, like John Updike, Anthony Burgess, Martin Amis, and Kobo Abe, had each produced at least one book with embedded photographs.
-But more surprising has been the global reach of this phenomena; my collection contains works by authors from more than twenty nationalities on six continents.
+I was surprised to find that some rather well-known writers, like John Updike, Anthony Burgess, Martin Amis, and Kobo Abe, for example, had produced at least one book each with embedded photographs.
+But more surprising has been the global reach of this phenomena; this bibliography contains works by authors from more than twenty nationalities on six continents.
 My research has also uncovered a number of unexpected titles, such as Joseph Battell’s Ellen or The Whisperings of an Old Pine (1901), a truly eccentric piece of American writing in which a Platonic dialogue takes place between a teenaged girl and the narrator, who happens to be an old pine tree.

 Where To Start.
 If the idea of putting photographs in books of fiction or poetry is new to you, I’ve got some suggestions on where to start.
 At Photo Embedded Fiction—The Seminal Works, I write about the six books that are among the best examples of photo-embedded fiction that also have been the most influential in creating an audience of receptive readers to this mix of media.
 And at Photo-Embedded Poetry—Where To Start, I write about several poets and several specific books of poetry that stand out in this area.